BluffSet7340/mern-thinkboard/README.md

 We're gonna have the frontend and backend on a single domain.
 No need for the cors config then.

-Based on the environment the files are served, so both the backend and the frontend are on the same domain
+Based on the environment the files are served, so both the backend and the frontend are on the same domain.

+Deployed to Render.com, project complete!!